More access to Crown Land

 It is important to note that the public is already able to lawfully access licensed river frontages via public roads and public land for recreation such as fishing, picnicking and hiking, just not camping, and the public currently camp in State Forests in harmony with farmers who have grazing licences.

 The removal of the prohibition on camping on licensed river frontages recognises that this activity has been occurring on many of these frontages for many years and allows for it to be better managed through regulations.

 This also regularises the situation between licensed river frontages and unlicensed river frontages, State Forests and National Parks – where camping is currently permitted.

 Section 401A of the Land Act 1958 enables a person to enter and remain for recreational purposes on a water frontage which has been licensed under provisions of that Act but prohibited a person from camping on the licensed land.
 To enable camping on licensed water frontages, the Land Act 1958 was amended to remove the prohibition on camping on licensed Crown water frontage.
 This legislation recently passed through Parliament, and the Victorian Fisheries Authority (VFA) worked in partnership with the Department of Environment, Land, Water & Planning (DELWP) to develop suitable regulations to support camping at these locations from 1 September 2021.

-A thorough education campaign, supported by a code of conduct and an App that highlights Crown Land River Frontage access points will be implemented prior to 1 September.
-Authorised officers from the VFA, DELWP and Parks Victoria will carry out enforcement activities to ensure compliance with the regulations and a 24 hour hotline (13FISH) will be available for members of the public to report any illegal and/or antisocial behaviour.
+Authorised officers from the VFA, DELWP and Parks Victoria will carry out enforcement activities to ensure compliance with the regulations and a 24-hour hotline (13FISH) will be available for members of the public to report any illegal and/or antisocial behaviour.

 Finding your nearest access points